Belgrade

 Following the Serbian Revolution, Belgrade was once again named the capital of Serbia in 1841.
 Northern Belgrade remained the southernmost Habsburg post until 1918, when it was attached to the city, due to former Austro-Hungarian territories becoming part of the new Kingdom of Serbs, Croats and Slovenes after World War I. Belgrade was the capital of Yugoslavia from its creation to its dissolution.
 (Note: Yugoslavia was first named so with the 1929 constitutional changes.
 The country collapsed by 1992, at which point the polity called the Federal Republic of Yugoslavia persisted under the name until its renaming to Serbia and Montenegro in 2003, and dissolution in 2006.)
 In a fatally strategic position, the city has been battled over in 115 wars and razed 44 times, being bombed five times and besieged many times.

 Being Serbia's primate city, Belgrade has special administrative status within Serbia.
 It is the seat of the central government, administrative bodies, and government ministries, as well as home to almost all of the largest Serbian companies, media, and scientific institutions.
 Belgrade is classified as a Beta-Global City.
 The city is home to the University Clinical Centre of Serbia, a hospital complex with one of the largest capacities in the world; the Church of Saint Sava, one of the largest Orthodox church buildings; and the Belgrade Arena, one of the largest capacity indoor arenas in Europe.

-Belgrade hosted major international events such as the Danube River Conference of 1948, the first Non-Aligned Movement Summit (1961), the first major gathering of the OSCE (1977–1978), the Eurovision Song Contest (2008), as well as sports events such as the first FINA World Aquatics Championships (1973), UEFA Euro (1976), Summer Universiade (2009) and EuroBasket three times (1961, 1975, 2005).
-On 21 June 2023, Belgrade was confirmed host of the BIE- Specialized Exhibition Expo 2027.
+Belgrade hosted major international events such as the Danube River Conference of 1948, the first Non-Aligned Movement Summit (1961), the first major gathering of the OSCE (1977–1978), and the Eurovision Song Contest (2008), as well as sports events such as the first FINA World Aquatics Championships (1973), UEFA Euro (1976), Summer Universiade (2009) and three EuroBasket championships (1961, 1975, 2005).
+Belgrade will also host the BIE- Specialized Exhibition Expo 2027.